 More lesson info

-I enjoy teaching a variety of styles.
-Though one of my top interests is classical guitar, I’ve spent many years playing blues, rock and a little jazz and I continue to teach those styles as well.
-The fingerstyle technique is my particular specialty, though I often use a pick for other styles as well.
+My top interest and field of study is classical guitar, though I play other styles as well.
+I’ve spent many years playing blues, rock and a little jazz and I continue to teach those styles as well.
+Being trained in classical guitar, the fingerstyle technique is my specialty.

 I teach complete beginners to advanced students and all ages, including young children.
 Parents are welcome to sit in on lessons.